-Having joined the cast of the West End transfer of The Secret Diary of Adrian Mole Aged 13 3/4, Rebecca Nardin played the role of Pandora Braithwaite, and whilst in the show, appeared on This Morning for their Back To School section.
-With her stage career, Rebecca has worked alongside Sheila Hancock and Jenna Russell in Grey Gardens at Southwark Playhouse, and continues her training in acting, musical theatre and dance.
-Meeting with Rebecca in London, she tells us about being cast as Pandora, appearing on This Morning and her time in Grey Gardens.
+In the West End transfer of The Secret Diary of Adrian Mole the Musical, Rebecca Nardin played the role of Pandora Braithwaite at the Ambassadors Theatre, with the show running until September this year, and whilst in the cast, she appeared on This Morning where she modelled for their Back To School segment.
+Earlier this year, Rebecca was performing at the Charing Cross Theatre as Young Violet in Violet, and her previous theatre work has included The Woman in White, and her professional debut in Grey Gardens at the Southwark Playhouse alongside Jenna Russell and Sheila Hancock.
+Rebecca has filmed for the Hattie Briggs – Early Girl music video, and she is continuing her training in acting, musical theatre and dance.
+Meeting with Rebecca in London, she tells us about playing Pandora in The Secret Diary of Adrian Mole the Musical, modelling on This Morning and her professional debut in Grey Gardens.

 Pandora was such a fun experience and she was an amazing character to play!
 The cast, crew and creatives were all really lovely, and I loved working with each and every one of them.
 I learnt a lot from the cast over the course of five months.